apify/rag-web-browser/README.md

 Based on your requirements, if low latency is a priority, consider running the Actor with 4GB or 8GB of memory.
 However, if you're looking for a cost-effective solution, you can run the Actor with 2GB of memory, but you may experience higher latency and might need to set a longer timeout.

+## 📈 How to optimize the RAG Web Browser for low latency?

+For low latency, it's recommended to run the RAG Web Browser with 8 GB of memory.
+Additionally, adjust these settings to further optimize performance:

+- **Initial Concurrency**: This controls the number of Playwright browsers running in parallel.
+If you only need a few results (e.g., three), set the initial concurrency to match this number to ensure content is processed simultaneously.
+- **Dynamic Content Wait Secs**: Set this to 0 if you don't need to wait for dynamic content.
+This can significantly reduce latency.
+- **Remove Cookie Warnings**: If the websites you're scraping don't have cookie warnings, set this to false to slightly improve latency.
+- **Debug Mode**: Enable this to store debugging information if you need to measure the Actor's latency.

+If you require a response within a certain timeframe, use the `requestTimeoutSecs` parameter to define the maximum duration the Actor should spend on making search requests and crawling.

 ## 📊 How to set up request timeout?